MatteuSan/himig/specs/api/composition/color.md

 | $theme     | `map<string, string>` | The colors you want to apply. (`fill`, `ink`, `border`) |

 ## Border Mixin
-The border mixin lets you apply border color to an element while creating an API around it that follows the Gaia spec.
+The border mixin lets you apply border color to an element while creating an API around it that follows the Himig spec.

 ```scss
 @use 'node_modules/@matteusan/himig';